$2,000 to $8,000

 Students who receive their first award during or after the 2010-2011 academic year can receive a renewal scholarship for three years provided they meet these criteria.
 Students must have at least one semester during consecutive fall and spring semesters with the following GPA’s:

-- 3.5 or greater for the Trustee award
+- 3.5 or greater for the Southwestern Award of Excellence, Academic Dean Award and Trustee Award

 - 3.0 or greater for the Presidential Award